 How does Tile Savers of Dallas Blasting Services Clean Pool Tile?

-This technique again is much like sand blasting, however the air pressure and the media are much different.
-Kieserite - (Natural mined mineral salt often compared to Epsom) or Baking Soda is shot at low pressure.
+This technique again is much like water blasting, however the air pressure and the media are much different.
+Kieserite - (Natural mined mineral salt often compared to Epsom) or Baking Soda is shot at 3700 psi.
 When the material hits the surface it pops and this force is what frees the calcium from the pool tile’s surface.

 Can Pebble Tec be cleaned as well?